New Mexico Rattler: History

-The contest ended in April 2002, with the name, "New Mexico Rattler", chosen from a 4-year-old's submission in May.
-The owners selected the name because of its likeness to the predator and state.
-In early May, steel supports began to be built, with construction of the wooden track taking place soon after.
-The roller coaster's anticipated opening date was set back in June due to construction delays; a new opening date scheduled for mid-July.
-A second set back to its opening date in July delayed the roller coaster's opening near the fall season, due to pending delivery of construction materials.
-In late July, manufacturer CCI filed for Chapter 7 bankruptcy in the U.S. District Court for the Southern District of Ohio, ending operation.
+The contest ended in April 2002, with the name "The New Mexico Rattler" chosen from a four-year-old's submission.
+The owners selected the name because of the ride's layout's likeness to the animal and ties to the state.
+In early May, steel supports began to be erected, with construction of the wooden track taking place soon after.
+The roller coaster's anticipated opening date was set back in June due to construction delays, and a new opening date was scheduled for mid-July.
+Pending delivery of construction materials set back its July opening date even further to the fall season.
+In late July, manufacturer CCI filed for Chapter 7 bankruptcy in the United States District Court for the Southern District of Ohio, ceasing operations and leaving the ride unfinished.

 At the time of the manufacturer's bankruptcy, the "roller coaster was 95% finished".
-Following CCI's closure, the park employed seventeen previous workers from manufacturer and another eight workers to finish the roller coaster.
-The delays caused additional costs to the $2 million initially slated for its construction, and the bankruptcy was partially attributed by industry experts to the amusement market decline.
+Following CCI's closure, the park independently employed seventeen workers previously from CCI alongside another eight workers to finish the roller coaster.
+The delays caused additional costs to the $2 million initially slated for its construction.
 The roller coaster was removed from advertising that had been intended to promote it until it opened.
-Final test runs for the roller coaster were conducted on September 27, 2002, and it opened the next day, September 28.
+Final test runs for the roller coaster were conducted on September 27, 2002, and it opened to the public the next day, September 28.